olendorf/git_and_github_for_researchers/_units/project_management.md

 The content should be organized and open to all to view.

-The content in a workshop shouldn't rely in the creators' or past instructors to be viable.
+The content in a workshop shouldn't rely on the creators' or past instructors to be viable.
 Enough information should be given to allow reuse.

 The workshops should be *web friendly* in that they are easily indexed